 It was important for Sandwell to be a borough of sanctuary that welcomed those fleeing violence and persecution in their own countries and protected the rights of all migrants, asylum seekers and refugees.
 A 'Borough of Sanctuary' was a borough which provided a welcoming place of safety for people who were asylum seekers, refugees, and migrants.

 The Council could decide not to be borough of sanctuary.

-Resolved that the Council be recommended to approve the Sandwell Borough of Sanctuary Strategy.
+Resolvedthat approval be given to the Sandwell Borough of Sanctuary Strategy.

 (Councillor E Giles joined the meeting during consideration of this item).